Quick tip: A high Hb is often not due to a primary haematological problem.

 Secondary polycythaemia can be managed by venesection in certain cases although evidence is often weak (see BSH guideline).

-Quick Tip; Mean corpuscular volume is a mean reading therefore a 'normal' MCV could be a combination of a micro- and macrocytic process
+Quick Tip; Mean corpuscular volume is an average reading of red cell size, therefore a 'normal' MCV could be a combination of a micro- and macrocytic process

 Refer to haematology if concerned about underlying haematological or bone marrow problem such as a raised paraprotein which may indicate myeloma (see Paraprotein and Light chains sections), or myelodysplasia (macrocytosis in the absence of other obvious causes, especially if other cell lines affected e.g low platelets/ white blood cells)